-Phase 3 BETonMACE Trial - Enrolling
+Phase 3 BETonMACE Trial - Fully Enrolled

-On January 15, 2014, we announced the pooled MACE results from the SUSTAIN and ASSURE studies (described in further detail herein).
-This analysis focused on the potential benefit of apabetalone and select BET inhibition to reduce MACE over a short treatment time period of six months.
-When MACE data (n=499) from both SUSTAIN and ASSURE trials were combined, it demonstrated that treatment with apabetalone led to a significant reduction in MACE.
-Results from patients with diabetes mellitus, a high-risk patient population, illustrated similar trends.

-Based on these findings, our intention with our BETonMACE trial is to reconfirm in a larger prospective setting, with patients that have modifiable vascular disease (i.e. low HDL-C and diabetes), reduction of MACE coupled with favorable effects on markers of vascular risk and renal function.
+The pooled MACE analysis from our phase 2 studies focused on the potential benefit of apabetalone and BET inhibition to reduce MACE over a short treatment time period of up to six months.
+The data from 798 patients demonstrated that treatment with apabetalone led to a significant reduction in MACE.
+Results from patients within these studies whom also had diabetes mellitus, a high-risk patient population, illustrated similar significance.
+Based on these findings, our intention with the BETonMACE trial is to reconfirm in a larger prospective setting, in patients with modifiable vascular disease (i.e. low HDL and diabetes), the reduction of MACE coupled with favourable effects on markers of vascular risk and renal function.

 The BETonMACE study, "Effect of RVX-208 on Time to Major Adverse Cardiovascular Events in High-Risk Type 2 Diabetes Mellitus Subjects with Coronary Artery Disease", commenced in October 2015.
 The study is a large international multi-center, double-blind, randomized, parallel group, placebo-controlled clinical trial to determine whether treatment with apabetalone in combination with rosuvastatin or atorvastatin increases the time to MACE compared to treatment with rosuvastatin or atorvastatin alone.
 The primary endpoint of the BETonMACE trial is designed to show a relative risk reduction ("RRR") of MACE, narrowly defined as a single composite endpoint of CV death, non-fatal myocardial infarction ("MI") and stroke.
-The study is an event-based trial and will continue until at least 250 MACE events have occurred.
+The study is an event-based trial and will continue until at least

+250 MACE events have occurred.
 MACE will be adjudicated by an independent committee and the study will be monitored by a data safety monitoring board.
-Secondary endpoints include: time to first occurrence of the composite broad MACE which includes the addition of hospitalization for CVD events (unstable angina and revascularization procedures), changes in lipoprotein concentrations (HDL and apolipoprotein A-I ("ApoA-I")), changes in diabetes mellitus variables (glucose and glycated hemoglobin), change in alkaline phosphatase ("ALP"), changes in kidney function and additional safety and tolerability of apabetalone (RVX-208).
+Secondary endpoints include: time to first occurrence of the composite broad MACE which includes the addition of hospitalization for CVD events (unstable angina and revascularization procedures), changes in lipoprotein concentrations (HDL and apolipoprotein A-I ("ApoA-I")), changes in diabetes mellitus variables (glucose and glycated hemoglobin), change in alkaline phosphatase ("ALP"), changes in kidney function as well as additional safety and tolerability of apabetalone (RVX-208).
 In order to be eligible to participate in the study, patients must have documented history of type 2 Diabetes Mellitus, experienced a recent (defined as 7-90 days prior to randomization) Coronary Artery Disease ("CAD") event including unstable angina, revascularization procedure or MI and have low levels of HDL (<40 mg/dL for males and <45 mg/dL for females).
 Standard of care high potency statin therapy shall consist of daily dose of either atorvastatin 40-80 mg or rosuvastatin 20-40 mg.
 After an initial screening period of 1 to 2 weeks during which subjects will be treated with standard of care statin therapy, subjects will be randomized to either apabetalone (RVX-208) 100 mg b.i.d. (twice daily) or matching placebo with continued statin treatment.
-This combination treatment period will continue for up to 104 weeks.
-We anticipate that a minimum of 2,400 patients will be enrolled.
+This combination treatment period will continue for the duration of the study.
 A full detailed protocol for the BETonMACE study can be viewed on www.clinicaltrials.gov with the following NTC ID, NCT02586155.